Events Archive: 2021 | 2022 | 2023 | 2024 | 2025 | 2026 | Upcoming Events

 Public Welcome Family-Friendly Free Event Nature Walk/Hike Public Restroom Free Public Parking

-Starting at the visitor center, we will walk the Native Plant Collection trail, approximately 1mi.
-Parking and visit are free, although Landis requests a $5 donation per visitor.
+Starting at the visitor center in the parking lot, we will walk the Native Plant Collection trail, approximately 1mi.
+Parking and visit are free, although Landis suggests a $5 donation per visitor.
 Bring appropriate attire for a hike and the weather.
-Parts of the walk will be sunny, there are minor hills, and the trails can be slippery when wet.
+Parts of the walk will be sunny, although by 5:30 the shadows are long.
+There are minor hills, and the trails can be slippery when wet.
+It can be a bit buggy, but we'll have spray available.
 Host: Dustin Mitchell, 314-616-2667.
 Always check the Events Calendar for any cancellation.

 August 2025